 - 1. From the Windows desktop, right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices.

-- 2. On the Playback tab, click Speakers.
+- On the Playback tab, click Speakers.

 - 3. Click Set Default, and then click OK.

-Discovering and connecting to Miracast-compatible wireless displays (select Intel models only)
+Connecting Miracast-compatible wireless displays (select models only)